techthoughts2/pwshBedrock/docs/Invoke-ConverseAPI.md

 Accept wildcard characters: False
 ```

-### -MediaPath
+### -ImagePath

-File path to local media file.
+File path to local image file.
-Up to 20 media files can be sent in a single request.
+Up to 20 image files can be sent in a single request.
-The media files must adhere to the model's media requirements.
+The image files must adhere to the model's image requirements.

 ```yaml
 Type: String[]